brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 mechanical relays, motors, and spinning cams.
-My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex machines and was less comfortable with transistors.
+My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex machines but was less comfortable with transistors.
 It seems to me that the 1620 typewriter controller stood at the cross-roads between the IBM/CTR mechanical calculation/tabulation legacy and the future of electronic computing.